 Why Sunbeam?
 You see, the very first kitchen appliance I ever bought, some twenty years ago, was a Sunbeam electric kettle.
 Said kettle is still going strong and as I like longevity in my appliances, I thought I could not go wrong with Sunbeam.

-Thankfully, after checking out that I was legit, the lovely Pam from Thrive PR, suggested that I review the Aviva Pressure Cooker(affiliate link), which is not only a pressure cooker, but also a slow cooker, a rice cooker, a steamer and a fry pan!
+Thankfully, after checking out that I was legit, the lovely Pam from Thrive PR, suggested that I review the Aviva Pressure Cooker(affiliate link), which is not only a pressure cooker, but also a slow cooker, a rice cooker, a steamer and a frying pan!
 I knew that this last thing was a brilliant function, eliminating the need for additional cookware to saute and brown your ingredients before placing them in the cooker.

 I was so excited when it arrived, that I forced my children out of the house despite massive protests, to go to the supermarket and buy the ingredients for one of the recipes in the included recipe book, chicken provencal, otherwise known as chicken with peppers.